-If you are suffering from a serious disability preventing you from returning to work, you should know that you have options.
-Social Security Disability Insurance is one way of maintaining financial stability when you have been left unable to work, but filing for this type of insurance often proves to be a complex process.
-So it’s important to understand if you are eligible for Social Security disability payments and what the benefits are.
-If you still have questions about the SSDI process or you want to retain a legal professional to assist you in filing for these benefits, call us today.
+If you are suffering from a serious disability preventing you from returning to work, let us help you understand your options.
+Social Security Disability is one way of maintaining financial stability when you have been left unable to work, but filing for this type of benefit often proves to be a complex process.
+If you still have questions about the SSD process or you want to retain a legal professional to assist you in filing for these benefits, call us today.
 We at Lanier Law Group, P.A. are here to answer your questions and provide you with trustworthy legal support and counsel at every turn.
 To schedule a free initial consultation with one of our skilled attorneys, call us at 855-234-7619 or contact us online.